 The functional program which is divided into four volumes, reinforces the spatial visibility of the school.
 Two high volumes turn out to the city: one, containing classrooms in two levels, forms the corner of the streets, which is visible from distance; the other volume contains common functions, which is placed on the forecourt, acting as an urban label (marker), it offers a dual purpose: it shows the school entrances and the linear park trail.
 The third volume that occupies the center of the plot is the restaurant.
 It separates the two courts and connects the playgrounds.

 By its small size, It also preserves the views between the future linear park and the rue du Luxembourg.
 The fourth volume settles in the border of the parcel in transition between maternal playground and the access to the court of delivery of the dairy.
 It is accessible from the Luxembourg Street and gathers technical areas of the school.
 Thus, the access to different parts of programs has been clearly identified and disposed at opposite sides of the plot to ensure the safety of children.
 Optimizing the circulations is the recurring theme in the spatial organization of the project.
-Storage spaces are located close to related classes, thereby helping to avoid unnecessary .
+Storage spaces are located close to related classes, thereby helping to avoid unnecessary travel.

 The classes are settled on both sides of the program.
 Educational gardens, planted courtyards, vegetated terraces are all the elements that contribute to stretch the ecological corridor atmosphere projected along the railway embankment to the Luxembourg street and vice versa.